typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 ## The solution

-In this guide, the steps required to deploy a Lagom microservices system to your local Kubernetes cluster by way of [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) will be covered.
+In this guide, the steps required to deploy a Lagom microservices system to your local Kubernetes cluster, by way of [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/), will be covered.
 It will also touch on the modifications required to this recipe to run on [IBM BlueMix](), a cloud platform as a service (PaaS) built on Kubernetes.

 ### Prerequisites